Home

 The Game

-Sicaria is a pure stealth game where you use stealth takedowns and gadgets to finish objectives.
-You play as an assasin/partizan sabotaging the spanish effort in Antwerp during the 80 year in the 17th century.
+Sicaria is a stealth game where you use takedowns and gadgets to navigate through the levels and complete objectives.
+You play as an assassin/partizan sabotaging the Spanish effort in Antwerp during the 80 years war.

 The game can be found on steam through this link.